percona/percona-server-mysql-operator/CONTRIBUTING.md

    ```
 3. Build the image and test your changes.

-   Before starting make sure you have your account created on [docker.io](https://www.docker.com/)and that you have logged-in from your terminal [docker login](https://docs.docker.com/engine/reference/commandline/login/).
+   Before starting, make sure you have your account created on [docker.io](https://www.docker.com/)and that you have logged-in from your terminal [docker login](https://docs.docker.com/engine/reference/commandline/login/).
-   First we are going to create the custom image with `make` utility (default one is [perconalab/percona-server-mysql-operator:<name-of-current-branch>](https://hub.docker.com/r/perconalab/percona-server-mysql-operator/).
+   First we are going to create the custom image with `make` utility (the default one is [perconalab/percona-server-mysql-operator:<name-of-current-branch>](https://hub.docker.com/r/perconalab/percona-server-mysql-operator/).
    Our build script (`e2e-tests/build`) disables caching and uses the experimental squash feature of Docker.
-To disable this behaviour and build the image use the following command:
+To disable this behavior and build the image use the following command:

    ```
    DOCKER_SQUASH=0 DOCKER_NOCACHE=0 make IMAGE=<your-docker-id>/<custom-repository-name>:<custom-tag>
    ```

-   Let's use `percona-server-mysql-operator` as an `custom-repository-name` and follow the previous example:
+   Let's use `myid/percona-server-mysql-operator` as a `your-docker-id` and `custom-repository-name`, and follow the previous example:

    ```
-   DOCKER_SQUASH=0 DOCKER_NOCACHE=0 make IMAGE=egegunes/percona-server-mysql-operator:k8sps-22
+   DOCKER_SQUASH=0 DOCKER_NOCACHE=0 make IMAGE=myid/percona-server-mysql-operator:k8sps-22
    ```

    The process will build and push the image to your docker hub.
-   Reason for pushing to remote registry is that after installing the custom resource and generating the pod for the operator, image will be pulled from your remote repository.
+   Reason for pushing to remote registry is that after installing the custom resource and generating the Pod for the Operator, image will be pulled from your remote repository.
-   In case you want to only to build the image use environment variable `DOCKER_PUSH=0`
-   and after image is built, push image manually:
+   In case you want just to build the image, use environment variable `DOCKER_PUSH=0`.
+In this case, after the image is built you can push it manually:

    ```
    docker push <your-docker-id>/<custom-repository-name>:<custom-tag>